 The Mexican Chamber was organized by Don Enrique Santibañez, Consul General of Mexico in San Antonio, who became its first president.
 Given the deep historical and commercial ties and tensions between the U.S. and Mexico, the chamber’s primary emphasis in its early years was to promote trade, policy and cultural harmony.

 While the chamber’s leaders forged ahead to define modern Hispanic business, the social climate of the time posed many barriers.
 Minorities faced discrimination in business, just as in employment, education, voting, infrastructure, access to capital and markets.
 These social issues necessitated that the chamber go beyond the traditional scope for chambers of commerce and into one of dual social and business advocacy.

 In addition, the San Antonio Hispanic Chamber of Commerce is the first Chamber in San Antonio to ever be accredited by the U.S. Chamber of Commerce.
-The Hispanic Chamber ranks in the top 1.3% of all 7,700 Chambers of Commerce in the United States.
-It is rare for chambers to receive a 4-star accreditation on their first application for accreditation, and this honor will last for five years.
+The Hispanic Chamber ranks in the top 1% of all 7,700 Chambers of Commerce in the United States.
+It is rare for chambers to receive a 5-star accreditation, and this honor will last for five years.

 View Official Press Release

 The Chamber at a Glance